Critically injured state trooper 'surrounded by family' at Hammond hospital

 State police say Trooper George Baker is still hospitalized at North Oaks Hospital as of Friday morning.
 LSP said Baker is "surrounded by his family, fellow Troopers, and attentive hospital staff."

-Baker was struck by a Hammond Police unit will assisting city officers with a chase near Wardline Road and I-55.
+Baker was struck by a Hammond Police unit while assisting city officers with a chase near Wardline Road and I-55.
 Baker was reportedly removing a spike strip from the roadway when a pursuing officer's vehicle struck him and another trooper.

 The other trooper who was injured has since been released from the hospital.
 State police said Baker was still being kept at North Oaks and asked the public to contribute to a blood drive for the trooper on Wednesday afternoon.